agilepro/epiconsciousness/docs/Religion/on-god.md

 :::tip[Key Takeaway]

-I use the term "god" to refer to the original cause of the universe (whatever that is), as well as the fundental properties that define existence.
+I use the term "god" to refer to the original cause of the universe (whatever that is), as well as the fundamental properties that define existence.
 God is the essence that make this universe the way this universe turned out to be.

 :::